- What is prenatal testing?

 |You will be asked to consume a sweet drink followed by a blood test for glucose levels.||No risks involved|

-A blood test followed by consumption of sugary drink and serial blood tests helps detect the condition.
+A blood test followed by consumption of sugary drink helps detect the condition of glucose intolerance.

 While you will have a good idea of how your baby is doing by this time, your provider will do a few more tests to make sure the baby arrives healthy and in the best condition.